Reviewed by Thomas Larson

 Neither Ian and Sylvia, Richard and Mimi Fariña, nor Bob Dylan and Joan Baez sublimated so much of their personalities to the folksong calling as Peggy and Ewan.
 Brit and Yank strove to embody those moral pungencies, not as spotlighted celebrities with platforms and agents, but as principled artists who created and carried forth the people’s music, a conquest no more than one noisy union hall at a time.
 They sang songs that everyone sang and sounded only like themselves.

 Their marriage—tallying three kids; hundreds of records; thousands of pubs, fairs, strikes, and marches—ended with MacColl’s death in 1989.
-While their thirty-three-year coupling encompasses much of Seeger’s four-hundred-forty-eight pages, she remains the “I” to whom it all happened.
+While their thirty-three-year coupling encompasses much of Seeger’s 416 pages, she remains the “I” to whom it all happened.
 The prose style is often cheeky and impetuous but her theme is rare in hefty life-writing books—an honest sculpting of an artist’s relational life.

 Seeger’s intimate geography is people by those she grew up and lived with, she sung to, and she cared for.
-The book’s main players, besides MacColl, include: the continent-traipsing, tape-recording song collector Alan Lomax; her half-brother Pete, the apotheosis of the singer activist, who died four years ago, age ninety-four; her brother Mike, who claw-hammered for fifty years with the old-timey string band, The New Lost City Ramblers; and her maverick parents—Charles Seeger, folklorist and music theoretician who created ethnomusicology at the University of California-Berkeley in 1916, and Ruth Crawford Seeger, America’s first avant-garde woman composer and the meticulous transcriber of folksongs into a string of book compilations, who died in 1953, age fifty-two.
+The book’s main players, besides MacColl, include: the continent-traipsing, tape-recording song collector Alan Lomax; her half-brother Pete, the apotheosis of the singer activist, who died four years ago, at age ninety-four; her brother Mike, who claw-hammered for fifty years with the old-timey string band, The New Lost City Ramblers; and her maverick parents—Charles Seeger, folklorist and music theoretician who created ethnomusicology at the University of California-Berkeley in 1916, and Ruth Crawford Seeger, America’s first avant-garde woman composer and the meticulous transcriber of folksongs into a string of book compilations, who died in 1953, aged fifty-two.

 No wonder Seeger comes at it all full tilt.
 The capaciousness is the point.
 Born in 1935, raised in suburban Chevy Chase, Seeger spent many a Sunday evening gathered around the songs and presences of Leadbelly, Big Bill Broonzy, and Woody Guthrie.
 One of the family’s live-in housekeepers was the self-taught Elizabeth Cotton who wrote the tuneful “Freight Train” when she was eleven.
 Dylan and Baez sought Seeger’s autograph before she sought theirs.
 Social justice and lyric invention welded tight.
 None dare call it protest music.
 Rather, it’s the soundtrack of the dispossessed, noncommercial singalongs that suffer as many vanishings as revivals.
 In 1976, Phil Ochs, besieged by depression and alcoholism, hung himself, feeling abandoned with the end of the 1960s, while the stalwart Seeger verse/chorused about women’s rights, nuclear disarmament, and the have-nots—fomenting song as literature, “news that STAYS news,” in Ezra Pound’s maxim.